LancerComet/vue2-jsx-runtime/README.md

 The Babel just slows down the whole process, and we all know that these compilers actually support JSX transforming out of box.
 So if we have a Vue 2 JSX transformer for these compilers, we can just get rid of Babel.

 Fortunately, TSC and SWC support using `jsxImportSource` to decide which JSX factory module we gonna use.
 So if you use this package, you will be able to use Vue 2 JSX without Babel.

-## Something you might know

-This library is mainly designed for whom uses Composition API and TSX together, so if you are using render function with JSX, you will find that something might be broken like `v-model`.

 ## Setup